 There's never a guarantee of course, but experience tells me that finding these types of keywords is definitely a good thing.

 The problem is, how exactly are you going to find a keyword with a forum (or two) on page 1?
-It would normally take an insane amount of trial and error to do so, which is why the tactic Josh blogged about here is so genius.
+It would normally take an insane amount of trial and error to do so, which is why this tactic is so genius.

 I put the strategy to the test right away with one of my niche sites, and found as many as twenty new article ideas from it.
 Not bad for an hour's work.